-1 Gross Enviroplex sales revenues were \$12,321, \$8,106 and \$21,674 in 2010, 2009 and 2008, respectively, which includes inter-segment sales to Mobile Modular of \$626, \$687 and \$2,190, which are eliminated in consolidation.
+1 Gross Enviroplex sales revenues were \$20,884, \$12,321 and \$8,106 in 2010, 2009 and 2008, respectively, which includes inter-segment sales to Mobile Modular of \$97, \$626 and \$687, which have been eliminated in consolidation.

 2 Utilization is calculated each month by dividing the cost of rental equipment on rent by the total cost of rental equipment excluding new equipment inventory and accessory equipment.
 The average utilization for the period is calculated using the average costs of rental equipment.